GPropersi/urls4irl_personal/README.md

         - [x] Remove a UTub member if you are the UTub owner
         - [x] Remove yourself from a UTub
         - [x] Remove tags on a URL only if you are the owner of the UTub
+        - [x] Allow user to update a UTub description and UTub name
     - [x] Commonizing of URLs to avoid duplicates
     - [x] Verification that the URL is valid
     - [x] Database tables with all many-to-many relationships considered